andreagiussani/ca-webinar-fastapi-for-data-science/README.md

  - the use of asynchronous code with async and await;
  - ASGI servers.

+to build an API with Python as the backend language.
 If you are familiar with Flask or Django, they use WSGI servers - Web Service Gateway Interface servers - which is **de facto** the Python standard for compatibility between web servers, frameworks, and applications.
 Those do not work for async and await operations, so you need an ASGI servers - asynchronous survey gateway interface server -